 When installing valves for service in corrosive media, the NIBCO Chemical Resistance Guide may be consulted for specific data or contact can be made with NIBCO Technical Services.
 It is, however, the obligation of the user to make the ultimate decision of fitness for use.

 E. PRESSURE TEMPERATURE RATINGS

-Pressure and temperature ratings may be found in the Engineering section of the latest printing of NIBCO catalog.
+Pressure and temperature ratings may be found in the Engineering section of the latest printing of NIBCO catalog for the specific product needed.
 This information is taken from applicable ANSI Standards.

 F. CODES & REGULATIONS